janz93/frequency-classes/README.md

 # frequency-classes
-Searchtool to return a words for a specfic frequency class
+Searchtool to return words for a specfic frequency class

 ## Features
 * Search words to a specific frequency class